robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 <p align=justify> 1.3.
 Host the model within a free-tier instance on AWS.

 <p align=justify> 1.4.
-Build an endpoint that accepts parameters from a user and returns a time series of average sentiment values with the final value as a prediction from your model.
+Build an endpoint that accepts parameters from a user and returns a time series of average sentiment values with the final value as a prediction from the model.

 # 2. Solution